These days everyones posture seems to be getting worse.

 4. Shoulder Band Exercise

-The next exercise requires a resistant band and is designed to strengthen the upper back whilst also focusing on improving external rotation of the shoulders.
+The next exercise requires a resistant band and is designed to strengthen the upper back while also focusing on improving external rotation of the shoulders.

 This exercise counteracts the persistent internal rotation associated with rounded shoulders.